semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 #### Likelihood

-Including a likelihood, indicator tells users and Semgrep App, regardless of the vulnerability type, how easy it would be for an attacker to exploit the issue that has been found we use LOW, MEDIUM, and HIGH indicators:
+Specify how likely it is that an attacker can exploit the issue that has been found.
+The possible values are following:

 ##### HIGH